Wortfokus/documentation/docs/projects/project-quiz/architecture/full-view.md

   - Issues JWT tokens for Flutter and WordPress
   - Tokens validated in the .NET API

+- **Redis Cache**
+  - (Not yet fully defined).
+  - Since we might want a fast way to load informations and store them at the same time, we will include Redis.
+  - It would preload all the questions for a game and the user only need to load them.

 ---

 ## 3. Architecture Diagram